tonytonyjan/benchmark-pulling-proxy/README.md

-This project aims to benchmark how a pulling proxy server perform when forwarding reqeusts to another slow response server using IO multiplexing architecture.
+This project aims to benchmark how a polling proxy server perform when forwarding reqeusts to another slow response server using IO multiplexing architecture.

 ## Start Server